jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/projectadmin/index.md

 # Administer a project in Bluemix DevOps Services

-Last modified: 26 February 2015
+Last modified: 15 April 2015

 To administer IBM&reg; Bluemix&trade; DevOps Services (DevOps Services) projects, you must be a project admin or a project owner.
 A project can have multiple admins, but it can only have one owner.